-- the long-term growth of our direct sales force in North America, Europe, Asia and the Pacific Rim; - the addition of complementary products through acquisitions; - the updating of existing products and introduction of new products through research and development; - · the introduction of our products in new territories upon receipt of regulatory approvals or registrations in these territories; and - the consolidation of, and automation of, product manufacturing at our facilities in our Burlington, Massachusetts corporate headquarters.
+- · the long-term growth of our direct sales force in North America, Europe, Asia and the Pacific Rim; - the addition of complementary products through acquisitions; - · the updating of existing products and introduction of new products through research and development; - the introduction of our products in new territories upon receipt of regulatory approvals or registrations in these territories; and - the consolidation of, and automation of, product manufacturing at our facilities in our Burlington, Massachusetts corporate headquarters.

 We sell our products and services primarily through a direct sales force.
-As of March 31, 2019, our sales force was comprised of 109 sales representatives in North America, Europe, Japan, China and Australia, including two export managers.
+As of June 30, 2019, our sales force was comprised of 110 sales representatives in North America, Europe, Japan, China and Australia, including three export managers.
 We also sell our products in other geographies through distributors.
 Our worldwide headquarters is located in Burlington, Massachusetts.
-Our European operations headquarters is located in Sulzbach, Germany, and our Asia/Pacific Rim headquarters is located in Singapore.
-We also have offices located in Fox River Grove, Illinois, Tokyo, Japan; Vaughan, Canada; Madrid, Spain; Milan, Italy; Saint-Etienne, France; Shanghai, China; and North Melbourne, Australia.
+Our European headquarters is located in Sulzbach, Germany, and our Asia/Pacific Rim headquarters is located in Singapore.
+We also have offices located in Chandler, Arizona, Fox River Grove, Illinois, Tokyo, Japan; Vaughan, Canada; Madrid, Spain; Milan, Italy; Saint-Etienne, France; Shanghai, China; and North Melbourne, Australia.
 During the current quarter, approximately 94% of our net sales were generated in territories in which we employ direct sales representatives.

-Historically we have experienced success in lower-rivalry niche product segments, for example the markets for valvulotome devices and carotid shunts.
-In the valvulotome market, our highly differentiated devices have historically allowed us to increase selling prices while maintaining unit market share, while in the shunt market, our highly differentiated devices have allowed us to increase selling prices while maintaining market share.
-In contrast, more recently, we have faced increased competition in the biologic vascular patch segment, which has inhibited our ability to continue to increase market share or to implement selling price increases.
+Historically we have experienced success in lower-rivalry niche product segments, for example the markets for valvulotomes and carotid shunts.
+In both markets, our highly differentiated devices have historically allowed us to increase selling prices while maintaining unit market share.
+In contrast, more recently, we have faced increased competition in the biologic vascular patch segment, which has inhibited our ability to implement selling price increases.
 While we believe that these challenging market dynamics can be mitigated by our relationships with vascular surgeons, there can be no assurance that we will be successful in these highly competitive markets.